andrewtheiss/CommissionArt/documentation/ArtCommissioning.md

 The system is designed to be compatible with ERC6551 token-bound accounts, allowing:

 1. NFT collections to be represented as on-chain entities with their own storage and actions
-2. Ownership propagation from L1 chains to L2 chains through the OwnerRegistry
+2. Ownership propagation from L1 chains to L2 chains through the ArtCommissionHubOwners
 3. Batch management of art pieces through a single Commission Hub

 ## Usage Examples